JustAnalyze/vision_forge/README.md

 Vision Forge is an intuitive application designed for creating, training, and utilizing image classification models through a user-friendly graphical user interface (GUI).
 This app eliminates the need for any coding, making it accessible to users of all skill levels.

 ### Features:
-- **Custom Model Creation:** Customize your image classification models with options to select task type, pretrained models, optimizers, epochs, hidden units/neurons, and learning rate.
+- **Custom Model Creation:** Customize your image classification models with options to select pretrained models, optimizers, epochs, hidden units/neurons, and learning rate.
 - **Data Loading:** Easily load your dataset, and the app will automatically infer the number of classes and the train/test split based on the selected data folder.
 You can manually adjust the batch size if needed.
 The app manages data loading in minibatches for efficient training.
 - **Data Augmentation:** Basic data augmentation transforms are included to improve model generalization.
 These transforms include:
     ```python